-13) Click to select the Bloodhound tab and make sure the Use Serial/USB Connection radio button option is selected (as pictured below):
+Click to select the Bloodhound tab and make sure the Use Serial/USB Connection radio button option is selected (pictured below):

-14) Click the Red X to close the Setup window.
+Click the Red X to close the Setup window.
 Verify in the Control Box that the Bloodhound is Green and connected.
-If yes you are done!
+If yes, you are done!

-2.4.3 LAN/ETHERNET CONNECTION (OPTION 3):
+3.4.3 LAN/ETHERNET CONNECTION (OPTION 3):

+TIP: Please refer to the Bloodhound User Manual for more information on the hardware configuration required for Internet connectivity for each Bloodhound model.
 The Ethernet connection is available to those logging operations that have a Local Area Network configured on location (Rig Network) that can be utilized for Internet connectivity.
 The Ethernet connection steps below apply to all Bloodhound models.